 The maintenance, inspection, and upgrading of traffic light signals are the responsibility of contractor ATCO by the city including by-pass signal lights.

 There are twenty rail crossings in the entire city of Grande Prairie that the city maintains.

 You may use bridges to connect to different areas in Grande Prairie whether you travel by foot, drive, or bike.
 Now there are six vehicle bridges and fifteen bridges for pedestrians.
 There are many types of crosswalks to keep all road users safe.
 These include unmarked, marked, and special crosswalks.
 You may also use intersections with traffic signals to cross the street.

 Grande Prairie Police

 The Grande Prairie detachment of the RCMP has traffic concerns about dangerous driving in the city.
-These include crossing oncoming traffic by turning on a left, disobey stop and yield signs, traffic signals, close follow and speeding.
+These include crossing oncoming traffic by turning on a left, disobeying stop and yield signs, traffic signals, close follow, and speeding.

 Worst Intersections in Grande Prairie

 The following are some of the most dangerous intersections in Grande Prairie with a high traffic and collision rate.